msimms/OpenWorkoutWeb/README.md

 * I want to do some experiments with automatically generating workout plans.
 This will serve as the platform for this idea.
 * Education.
 For the experience in performing full-stack software development: dealing with website deployment and scalability, and security issues.

-## Origin of the Name
-Straen is the Welsh word for stress and exercise is a (positive) form of stress.
-Also, it was the only thing I could think of where I could register a decent domain name.

 ## Major Features
-* Enables the live tracking feature of the Straen mobile app.
+* Enables the live tracking feature of the Open Workout mobile app.
 * Supports strength (lifting) activities as well as distance (aerobic) activities.

 ## Major Todos